robinhilliard/eagl/README.md

 - ✅ **LearnOpenGL Examples**: Direct ports of popular OpenGL tutorials
 - ✅ **Testing**: Full test suite with OpenGL context mocking

+## Roadmap

+The current focus is to:

+- [ ] Port all the Learning OpenGL examples, adding helper functions when necessary
+- [ ] Load common model types like GLTF

+And in future:

+- [ ] Be able to apply post-processing effects
+- [ ] More extensive camera/lighting/material helpers
+- [ ] Access to a physics engine
+- [ ] Built-in GPU profiling tools

+### Community Contributions Welcome
+- Documentation improvements and tutorials
+- Additional LearnOpenGL tutorial ports
+- Platform-specific optimizations
+- Example applications and demos

 ## Contributing

 1. Fork the repository